layka-pacheco-classes/quick-intro-do-git-github/README.md

 ### Your user profile

 Your profile page tells people the story of your work through the repositories you are interested in, the contributions you have made, and the conversations you have had.
 You can also give the world a unique view into who you are with your profile README.
 You can use your profile to let other researchers know all about you!
 To learn more about your user profile and adding and updating your profile README, read ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
+You can see an example of a _GitHub_ profile page [here](https://github.com/abhisheknaiidu) & [here](https://github.com/VedantKhairnar).

-#### Hands-On
+## Hands-On

 ### Initial _Git_/_GitHub_ SetUp